 The results of this study indicate that respondents who have a risk of lower urinary tract infections are 18 people (21.7%).
 Symptoms of lower UTI (cystitis) include frequent pain and burning sensation when urinating, sometimes accompanied by spasm in the bladder and suprapubic areas.
 Hematuria with back pain can occur.
-The results of

-[8] Involvement of the lower urinary tract, which causes asymptomatic bacteriuria, is the most common cause of UTI during pregnancy.
+The results of this study also showed that respondents who were at risk of developing urinary tract infections were 13 people (15.7%).
+Signs and symptoms of upper UTI (pyelonephritis) include fever, chills, pelvic pain, and pain when urinating.
+Physical examination shows pain and tenderness in the costovertebral angle (CVA) area.
+Involvement of the lower urinary tract, which causes asymptomatic bacteriuria, is the most common cause of UTI during pregnancy.
 Upper urinary tract involvement can cause symptomatic bacteriuria and is characterized by acute pyelonephritis.
 The prevalence of symptomatic urinary tract infections in pregnant women is 17.9% and asymptomatic forms in 13%.
-If an infection without symptoms is not treated, it leads to several clinical manifestations in the mother and newborn.
-The 78 patients analyzed, 79% experienced an increase in urinary frequency, 73.1% had suprapubic pain and 53.1% had dysuria[12].
+If an infection without symptoms is not treated, it leads to several clinical manifestations in the mother and newborn. the 78 patients analyzed, 79% experienced an increase in urinary frequency, 73.1% had suprapubic pain and 53.1% had dysuri [10].

-4.7.
+4.6.
 Urinary Habits

 The results showed a good category of urination habits as many as 74 people (89.2%), meaning that more than half of the respondents already know and get used to good urination.
 Stagnated urine is an excellent medium for the growth of microorganisms.
 The urine of pregnant women contains greater amounts of nutrients including glucose.
 Therefore during pregnancy women are more susceptible to infections of the urinary tract.
-Urinary tract infections are characterized by bacteriuria and pyuria (bacteria and leukocytes in the urine)[13].
+Urinary tract infections are characterized by bacteriuria and pyuria (bacteria and leukocytes in the urine) [11].
 Infection can occur asymptomatic or symptomatic.
 Infection can occur only in the kidneys (pyelonephritis) or it can also occur in the bladder (cystitis).
 Urinary tract infections (UTI) are most common in women given the location of the urethra that is close to the rectum, intrinsic bacteria easily colonize.
 Besides the short urethra and urethral trauma during sexual intercourse, facilitate the entry of bacteria into the bladder.